 If you have trouble crafting these summary sentences from scratch, review your business plan to get you going.
-In fact, one approach to writing the executive summary of the business plan is to take a summary sentence or two from each of the business plan sections youve already written.
-(If you compare the list above to the sections outlined in the Business Plan Outline, youll see that this could work very well.)
+In fact, one approach to writing the executive summary is to take a summary sentence or two from each of the business plan sections you’ve already written.
+(If you compare the list above to the sections outlined in the Business Plan Outline, you’ll see that this could work very well.)

 (You may find it useful to read the entire Pet Grandma executive summary example before you write your own.)

-- The executive summary should be no more than two pages long.
-Resist the tempation to pad your business plans executive summary with details (or pleas).
+- Keep it short - no more than two pages long.
+Resist the temptation to pad your business plan’s executive summary with details (or pleas).
 The job of the executive summary is to present the facts and entice your reader to read the rest of the business plan, not tell him everything.

 - Polish your executive summary.
 Read it aloud.
 Does it flow or does it sound choppy?
 Is it clear and succinct?
 Once it sounds good to you, have someone else who knows nothing about your business read it and make suggestions for improvement.

-- Put yourself in your readers place... and read your executive summary again.
-Does this executive summary generate interest or excitement in the reader?
+- Put yourself in your readers’ place... and read your executive summary again.
+Does it generate interest or excitement in the reader?
 If not, why?

 Remember, the executive summary of the business plan will be the first thing the readers of the business plan read.
-If your business plans executive summary is poorly written, it will also be the last, as they set the rest of your business plan aside unread!
+If it's poorly written, it will also be the last, as they set the rest of your business plan aside unread!